Location: On Display in the Asia Galleries

 |Current Location||Asia Galleries - On Display|

-One of a pair of colossal stone qilins (C656 and C657).
-Male.
-The qilin is a mythical animal primarily containing lion and dragon features.
-Qilin are often placed in pairs at the beginning of a pathway that leads to a burial mound.
-Depicted in a running motion, this qilin and its female counterpart demonstrate strength and power through emphasis on muscle.
-It was believed that they would enhnace the dignity of the tomb, glorify the memory of the deceased and protect against evil spirits.
+One of a pair of colossal stone winged lions (C656 and C657).
+The winged lion is a mythical animal primarily containing lion and dragon features.
+They are often placed in pairs at the beginning of a pathway that leads to a burial mound.
+Depicted in a running motion, this male lion and its female counterpart demonstrate strength and power through emphasis on muscle.
+It was believed that they would enhance the dignity of the tomb, glorify the memory of the deceased and protect against evil spirits.
 This piece has one horn and a beard falling onto its chest.
 The legs, tail, and ears are broken and partly missing.